EneLumi/triki2/README.md

 In order to play, you need to create a user.
 After that you can start a game.

-To start the game, follow the instructions
+To start the game, follow the instructions:
 1. Select your favorite category to start your trivia challenge
 3. Select length.
 Choose how many questions you want to answer
 4. Choose difficulty level